bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 This is a core CS class and will demand a significant time commitment in order to achieve the learning goals.
-The actual time will vary from week to week as some topics (esp towards the middle of the semester) will be harder and may take more hours, and also based on your background and interests.
+The actual time will vary from week to week as some topics (esp towards the middle of the semester) will be harder and may take more hours.

 Some of you will put in more or less time than suggested.
 That is normal.
 If you find that you struggle with discrete math